pzerger/kubernetes-and-minikube/minikube_install_config_Windows.md

 # Additional Guidance

-Because minikube sometimes hangs on the 'minikube stop' command in this build, you may just want to leave minikube running.
+Because minikube sometimes hangs on the 'minikube stop' command in this build.
+There are a few fixes around the Internet, but you may just want to leave minikube running.
 It takes < 1GB ram if you delete your running services.